scottyhq/cb-resources/docs/technical-resources/patterns/meta.md

 Some of this content has direct relevance to data science collaboration: Good ideas irrespective of cloud use.

+## Learning curves and time investment

+The list of topics that follows can appear intimidating.
+Not surprisingly the main condition of success is being able to make time: First to understand the landscape that we sketch here, and second to incorporate the ideas and skills into your research process.
+To this end it is a Bad News Good News situation in our view.
+The Bad News is that there is no substitute for clearing away all distractions and focusing for an extended period (days / weeks / months) on building these new skills.
+The Good News is that we are in a boom era for excellent learning materials, reference documents, and help debugging mysterious errors.

+As we value useful details, let's state one here.
+Copying and pasting error messages into your browser search window is a surprisingly effective tool because of the existence of "knowledge base" websites such as Stack Overflow.

 ## The shell

 ## Software versioning and `git`